raonishitha22/MYBLOG/README.md

 This project named myblog is an application which allows users to post and view the blogs.This project is built using django framework, frontend is done with html and css.

+The user can create the account by registering by providing the required details and can login using username and password to view and post the blogs.The user can either post the blogs or view the blogs written by other users.It contains homepage which shows the blogs written by that user and gives the provision for updating using edit button and deleting the blog using delete button.The user can view the blogs written by others by the title and can read the content if it looks intresting.

+The user can search the blogs by name.User can also post the comments on the blog, the comments are displayed under the post and can be viewed by any user.The admin can manage the posts,users and comments.